Wild Rice 101

 Soup Grade

 Smaller broken kernels that cook faster.
 Ideal for soups, casseroles, stuffings and hot dish.
 Same great nutrition at a more accessible price point.
-Cooks in 25-35 minutes.
+Cooks in 25 to 35 minutes.

 Wood Parched